LUT University: Lappeenranta Campus

 It should also be noted that the students from LAB University of Applied Sciences also have their own overall colors and traditions on campus, and that the student clothing tradition is not limited to just LUT students.

 Each year, first year students get "baptized" typically in Lake Saimaa, and become first year students.
 Students get baptized a second time during Vappu to become a "Teekkari" student, meaning a Technology and Engineering Student, "Kylteri" student, meaning business student.
 Social science students also take part in the tradition.

-The Lappeenranta campus has a large variety of restaurants, cafes, and bars.
+The Lappeenranta campus has a large variety of restaurants, cafés, and bars.
 This includes the student union owned YOLO restaurant, and a restaurant operated by Compass Group at the KIELO campus building for companies.
-Inside the university there is a campus shop, cafe, buffet, pizza buffet restaurant, and some other restaurants and recreation.
+Inside the university there is a campus shop, café, buffet, pizza buffet restaurant, and some other restaurants and recreation.
 There is a restaurant and cafe inside the LAB University of Applied Sciences connected to LUT through a skybridge, and there is also a bar that is near student housing on campus.
 The student union building also has a grocery store students can use to buy essentials.
 The Finnish Student Health Service (FSHS/YTHS) also has a health center on campus that students can use which includes but is not limited to dental, physical and mental health support.